jmakhack/myanimelist-cli/.github/ISSUE_TEMPLATE/feature-request.md

 name: Feature Request
 about: Suggest an idea or enhancement for this project
 title: "[FEATURE] "
-labels: enhancement, up for grabs
+labels: enhancement, up for grabs, C
 assignees: ''

 ---